jcchikikomori/wp-swiper-slider-svn/readme.txt

 = 0.1.0 =
 * First working version

 == Next version ==
 What's coming (soon) ?

-* Better design for configuration area.
-* Tab system sorting configuration types (general, advanced, etc...).
-* 1. A free version with most used options.
-  2. A "donate" version, from $10, with all features.
 * First stable version will include ALL swiper options !
 * More options will be added (like a 3D coveflow mod, for example).
+* A free version with most used options.
+* A "donate" version, from $10, with all features.